Aaron Harber

-Aaron Harber is an American long-form political TV talk show host featured on KCDO-TV Channel 3 Colorado, COMCAST Entertainment Television, and KPXC-TV (ION Media Networks), as well as on individual stations (such as TV Aspen).
+Aaron Harber is an American long-form nonpartisan TV talk show host featured on RMPBS Channel 3 Colorado, Comcast Entertainment Television, and KPXC-TV (Ion Media Networks), as well as on individual stations (such as TV Aspen).
 Harber often writes columns for The Colorado Statesman, The Denver Daily News and the Huffington Post, and has served as an on-air, political analyst for the Denver CBS affiliate, CBS4 (KCNC-TV), the CW2 Network, Tribune Broadcasting (KWGN-TV Channel 2), and KBDI-TV Channel 12.

 Media

 Since 1992, Aaron Harber has worked extensively in the media as a host, producer, political and economic commentator, and columnist.
 The Aaron Harber Show is the focus of his media involvement.
 In addition to this program, Harber has also hosted several other public affairs programs, including The Senate in Balance, Denver 2008: The 2008 Denver Democratic National Convention Series, The Energy Roundtable, the Truth in Political Advertising Project, and the Colorado Election 2010 election series.